What is breast reconstruction?

 Following the procedure, you will be taken from the operating theatre into the Recovery Suite where you will be looked after until you are fully awake following the anaesthetic.
 After this, you will return to your room, where nursing staff will check your dressings and monitor your pulse and blood pressure at regular intervals.

 Your anaesthetist is likely to prescribe painkillers to reduce any potential discomfort and you should take these regularly for the first few days.
 Pain can slow down your recovery, so it is important to discuss any discomfort with the nursing staff.

 You will have wound dressings in place and a supportive dressing around your breasts.
 You may also be wearing your support bra.

-Until the affects of the anaesthetic have passed, you will need to rest.
-In the meantime you will be visited by your surgeon who will assess your progress and answer any questions or concerns you may have.
+Until the effects of the anaesthetic have passed, you will need to rest.
+In the meantime, you will be visited by your surgeon who will assess your progress and answer any questions or concerns you may have.

 You will be left with fine but permanent visible scars on your breast and, depending on the type of operation you have, at the site where the tissue flap was taken.
 A reconstructed breast will not restore the feelings and sensations of a natural breast.
 However, in time some feeling over the skin and in the breast tissue may return.

 Your surgeon will advise you as to how long you will be required to wear your support bra and whether it is to be worn day and night.
 You must avoid wearing an under wired bra until you are informed otherwise.